 - Missing class: If you need to miss class due to illness, travel, family obligations, etc., please notify me ahead of time via email.
-To receive credit for the missed class, please choose two of the reading questions and email your responses to me within two days after the missed class or by a deadline approved by me.
+To receive credit for the missed class, please choose two of the reading questions and email your responses to me before the next class.
 If you have an unexcused absence and do not send answers to the questions, you will receive a zero for that day.
 If you have an excused absence but do not answer the questions, the class will not count toward your grade.
 If you decide to drop the course, please complete the necessary paperwork to avoid an automatic F at the end of the semester. - Late arrival: If you are more than 15 minutes late to class without a valid explanation, your participation grade for that day will be reduced by 10 points. - Cell phone/computer use: If you use a cell phone or computer during class time for purposes other than the class, you will receive an unexcused absence for that day.
 If you need to use one of these for an emergency, please step out of the room and/or let me know.
 (No need for personal details; just let me know that you are having a problem that requires phone/computer use.)